dinerojs/dinero.js/packages/dinero.js/README.md

-# @dinero.js/pure
+# dinero.js

-> A side-effect free implementation of Dinero.js.
+> An immutable library to create, calculate and format monetary values.

 **This package exports Dinero.js with a side-effect free interface.** It caters to users who want to tree-shake their dependencies to control file size and those who prefer a more functional style (although it doesn't implement traditional functional patterns).